Bequests and Planned Giving

 Restricted: You may designate your bequest to support a special program or purpose that reflects your interests (for example: student scholarships, faculty research and development, or library acquisitions).
 We encourage you to discuss a restriction with Trinity development staff to be sure that it can be accommodated.

-To discuss making a bequest to Trinity or for assistance in drafting language, please contact Ms. Judy Tart ’78 at 202-884-9704 or firstname.lastname@example.org.
+To discuss making a Bequest or Planned Gift to Trinity or for assistance in drafting language, please contact Marisel Morales, Director Development at 202-884-9721 or by email at MoralesMar@trinitydc.edu.
+You may also contact the Development Office at 202-884-9720, or by email at email@example.com.
 Trinity does not provide any legal or tax advice, and we encourage you to seek independent professional counsel when making bequests and planned giving arrangements.